katahiromz/WinKiosk/README.txt

 After installing WinKiosk with the installer, it's ready for kiosk terminal.

-Please set the OS active time if you use Windows 10.
+Please set the OS active hours if you use Windows 10.

 When you restart Windows, WinKiosk will be launched automatically.